 About March Networks

 March Networks® is a leading provider of intelligent video surveillance solutions used by restaurant owners/operators to enhance security, improve operations and reduce shrink significantly.
 The company’s end-to-end solution includes powerful video management software, IP and megapixel cameras, and highly-reliable video recorders that support analog, HD analog and IP video on the same platform.
-The solution also includes Searchlight for QSR, a cloud-based data analytics service that enables restaurant owners to speed LP investigations, and use video to improve customer service, operations and marketing efforts by integrating it with POS transaction data in easy-to-use reporting dashboards.
-The service is available on either a secure mobile app or a browser-based software client.
+The solution also includes Searchlight for Retail, an intelligent software application that enables restaurant owners to speed LP investigations, and use video to improve customer service, operations and marketing efforts by integrating it with POS transaction data and analytics.